timdeschryver/timdeschryver.dev/content/blog/the-simplicity-of-net-endpoints/index.md

     {
         var customer = await _customersRepository.GetCustomer(customerId);
         customer.Block(command.Reason);
-        await _customersRepository.Save(customer, cancellationToken);
+        await _customersRepository.Save(customer);
         return Ok();
     }
 }
 ```

-This is still pretty straightforward, but things can get complicated real fast with this approach.
+This is still pretty straightforward, but things can get messy fast with this approach.

 That's one of the reasons why I think that a lot of teams have shifted towards using the [Mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), more specific towards the [MediatR](https://github.com/jbogard/MediatR) package.

 Using MediatR results in a low coupling between the routes of a controller and the implementation of the request, thus the request handlers can evolve independently from each other.

-All incoming requests are mapped to MediatR requests, often suffixed with `Query` or `Command`, and is then sent to the mediator pipeline.
+An incoming requests gets mapped in the controller to a MediatR request, often suffixed with `Query` or `Command`, and is then sent to the mediator pipeline.

 The result is that the controller: